underscoreio/essential-slick/src/pages/data_modelling.md

 ## Representations for Rows

 In previous chapters we modelled rows as case classes.
-That's a great choice, and the one we recommend, but you should be aware that Slick is more flexible that that.
+That's a great choice, and the one we recommend, but you should be aware that Slick is more flexible than that.

 There are in fact three common representations used: tuples, case classes, and an experimental `HList` implementation.